Domaine Desvignes, Givry Blanc `En Chenèves`

 Vinification

 As with all of Domaine Desvignes’ wines, vinification took place with minimum intervention.
-The grapes were gently pressed and settled, then transferred to 228l French oak barrels to begin a slow fermentation to give the wine gentle, integrated oak characters.
-Once fermentation was complete, the wine as aged on lees for 12 months in oak barrels, none of which were new, with a tiny amount of bâtonnage.
+The grapes were gently pressed and settled, then transferred to 228-litre French oak barrels to begin a slow fermentation to give the wine well integrated oak character.
+Once fermentation was complete, the wine was aged on fine lees for 12 months in oak barrels, 20% of which were new.
 The final blend was then lightly filtered, without fining, and bottled.

 Tasting Notes & Technical Details